Special weapons of the Second World War - The Field

-Gas-expelling fountain pens and sleeve guns may sound like the stuff of James Bond but producing covert weapons was a serious business from 1940, as Mark Murray-Flutter explains
+Sleeve guns and gas-expelling fountain pens wouldn't look out of place on a James Bond set, but producing covert weapons became a serious business from 1940, says Mark Murray-Flutter

-You may think that the likes of gas-expelling fountain pens are reserved for James Bond film sets, but producing special weapons was serious business from 1940, as Mark Murray-Flutter reveals.
+Gas-expelling fountain pens and sleeve guns are not exclusive to James Bond film sets.
+Producing special weapons became a serious business from 1940, as Mark Murray-Flutter explains.

 For more on unconventional warfare, read The Imperial Camel Corps.
 Camels may have bad breath and bite, but they also make an excellent war mount.